Find out about our Turkish gulet cruises.

 Now you are faced with the usual choice –you can serve the dish immediately or, if you prefer to serve it cold, allow it to cool to room temperature and then place it in the refrigerator until needed.
 In either case, the stew goes well with soft fresh bread.
 If you want to serve it as a side dish, combine it with something quite simple such as grilled lamb chops.

-Enjoy your meal, or, as they say in Turkey, “Afiyet olsun”.
+We hope you enjoy your Pırasa, or, as they say in Turkey, “Afiyet olsun”.
 Or, as they say in Wales “Mwynhewch eich bwyd”!

 We offer a fabulous food tour in Turkey, an expert led food holiday aboard a traditional gulet.

 To find out about all our food tours Click Here.